 Build Your Own Hanging Rack

-You can build this rustic, custom-sized wood-and-rope hanging pot rack with these easy instructions.
+You can build this rustic, custom-sized wood-and-rope hanging pots and pans organizer with these easy instructions.

 Open Cabinet Shelves

 If you don’t mind having your cookware visible, try some open cabinet shelves.
 Open shelves can be sized to fit your kitchen and will allow you to stack your pots and pans.

 Hang Pots and Pans Under a Shelf or Cupboard